-- Demonstrate an ability to use your identified research to support your studio work.
+- Demonstrate an ability to use research to inform your art practice.

 - Generate a body of art work through a range of methods, processes and materials.

-- Communicate approaches to contextual and visual presentation that are relevant to your studio work.
+- Communicate approaches to contextual and visual presentation that are relevant to your practice.

 |Blasted Allegories : An Anthology of Artists' Writings by B Wallis publisher MIT Press 1989|

 Art Since 1900: Modernism, Antimodernist, Postmodernism by Hal Foster and Rosalind Krauss published by Thames and Hudson 3rd edition 2016